MLB Rumors: Bryce Harper To Phillies Signing Imminent

 As the end of January approaches, with the start of spring training about a month away, the two highest-profile free agents, Washington Nationals outfielder Bryce Harper and Los Angeles Dodgers infielder Manny Machado, are both yet to sign.
 Both players have been linked to the Philadelphia Phillies, and now a report states that a Harper deal with the Phillies may be done soon.

-According to Vegas Gambling Steam, a social media account that covers trends in gambling, Harper has agreed to sign a “multi year mega contract” with the Phillies.
+According to Vegas Gambling Steam, a Twitter account that covers trends in gambling, Harper has agreed to sign a “multi year mega contract” with the Phillies.

-“Confirmed Report: Bryce Harper has agreed to multi year mega contract with Philadelphia Phillies, source says deal was wrapped up pending medicals

-#Vegas has taken all Bryce Harper prop bets off the board,” the tweet reads.

-Vegas Gambling Steam is not an account known for breaking stories about baseball transactions, although it’s worth noting that Las Vegas is Harper’s hometown, and that Harper met with the Phillies in Las Vegas earlier this month.
+Vegas Gambling Steam is not an account known for breaking stories about baseball transactions, although it’s worth noting that Las Vegas is Harper’s hometown and that Harper met with the Phillies in Las Vegas earlier this month.

+It’s not clear whether the Vegas tweet has taken Harper prop bets off the board at any particular casinos or other gambling outlets.

 Confirmed Report: